 See how the experts of MageNative Helped AmorEarth to reach millions with the power of Shopify mobile app

-These are the most important mobile app KPIs that cannot be ignored; however, hundreds of other KPIs exist.
-So, if you want a decent picture of your app’s performance – these 25 KPIs will be sufficient for you.
+These are the most important KPIs for mobile apps that cannot be ignored; however, hundreds of other KPIs exist.
+So, if you want a decent picture of your app’s performance – these KPIs will be sufficient for you.
 You must use other metrics for a more detailed overview of your app’s performance.

 No matter how advanced tech stack you have used in your mobile app, you cannot expect a steady performance from it throughout.
 There will be ups and downs, which you can track easily with mobile app KPIs.
 So, do not neglect these KPIs and check the results to improve your performance of your Shopify mobile app.